Skip to Content

 • Bilinski Dissertation Fellowship, College of Arts and Sciences, Univ. of South Carolina

-• Lapidus Dissertation Fellowship, Omohundro Institute for Early American Literature and Culture
+• Lapidus Dissertation Fellowship, Omohundro Institute for Early American Literature & Culture

 • Peterson Fellowship, American Antiquarian Society